In Him Ministries:

 Hebrews 7:12 says, “For when there is a change in the priesthood, there is necessarily a change in the law as well.”

 Romans 7:6-7 says, “But now we are released from the law, having died to that which held us captive, so that we serve in the new way of the Spirit and not in the old way of the written code.
 What then shall we say?
 That the law is sin?
 By no means!
 Yet if it had not been for the law, I would not have known sin.
-For I would not have known what it is to covet if the law had not said, “You shall not covet.” (c.
-Exod.
+For I would not have known what it is to covet if the law had not said, “You shall not covet.” (cf. Exod.
 20:17; Deut.
 5:21).

-Hebrews 8:13-9:4 says, “In speaking of a new covenant, he makes the first one obsolete.
+And Hebrews 8:13-9:4 says, “In speaking of a new covenant, he makes the first one obsolete.
 And what is becoming obsolete and growing old is ready to vanish away.
 9:1 Now even the first covenant had regulations for worship and an earthly place of holiness.
 For a tent was prepared, the first section, in which were the lampstand and the table and the bread of the Presence.
 It is called the Holy Place.
 Behind the second curtain was a second section called the Most Holy Place, having the golden altar of incense and the ark of the covenant covered on all sides with gold, in which was a golden urn holding the manna, and Aaron’s staff that budded, and the tablets of the covenant.”

 One of the most distinguishing features of the ‘Ten Words’ is that they are referred to as the actual covenant itself.
 The Ten Commandments are the only laws referred to as “the covenant” (Exod.
 34:28; Deut.
 4:13).
 So when the New Testament says the Old Covenant is obsolete, it is saying every law contained in the covenant is obsolete, including the Ten Commandments.